MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-entra-id.md

      - Select **Accounts in this organizational directory only** if you're building an application for use only by users in your tenant (**single-tenant**).
      - Select **Accounts in any organizational directory** if you'd like users in any Microsoft Entra ID tenant to be able to use your application (**multi-tenant**).
      - Select **Accounts in any organizational directory and personal Microsoft accounts** for the widest set of customers (**multi-tenant** that also supports Microsoft personal accounts).
-     - Select **Personal Microsoft accounts** for use only by users of personal Microsoft accounts (e.g., Hotmail, Live, Skype, Xbox accounts).
+     - Select **Personal Microsoft accounts** for use only by users of personal Microsoft accounts - for example, Hotmail, Live, Skype, and Xbox accounts.
    - In the **Redirect URI** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/msal4j-servlet-auth/auth/redirect`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.